psu-libraries/researcher-metadata/README.md

-1. **Activity Insight** - This is web application/database made by Digital Measures where faculty enter a wide variety of data about themselves mainly for the purpose of job/performance review, attaining tenure, etc. This application has a REST API to which we have access, but currently we rely on files that are manually exported by a Penn State Libraries administrator in CSV/spreadsheet format for our data imports.
+1. **Activity Insight** - This is web application/database made by Digital Measures where faculty enter a wide variety of data about themselves mainly for the purpose of job/performance review, attaining tenure, etc. This application has a [REST API](https://webservices.digitalmeasures.com/login/service/v4) to which we have access, but in the past we have relied on files that are manually exported by a Penn State Libraries administrator in CSV/spreadsheet format for our data imports.
+We're currently transitioning from using the old CSV file imports to importing data directly via the API.
 We import the following types of records from Activity Insight:
     - authorships
     - contracts
     - contributors